The plural in Spanish. Rules and examples of how it is formed

 Surely very good, and if you read this article, even better. 😋

-Today you are going to learn a super basic but very important thing that sometimes gives problems even to students.ianmore advanced Spanish courses.
+Today you are going to learn something super basic but very important that sometimes gives problems to even the most advanced Spanish students.

 Let's see what it is the plural and how it is formed in the words.